How to Make White Sauce

 5. Continue cooking and stirring until white sauce is thickened.
 The stirring is key to prevent the milk from sticking to the bottom of the pan and burning.

-Can be Made in Minutes
+Can Be Made in Minutes

 All of these measurements are guides.
-Here's how to adjust the texture and amount:

 • If your sauce is too thin, follow the steps for the butter and flour mixture again in a separate pan and add it to your white sauce, then cook and whisk until all is blended and sauce is smooth.